sdwalker62/MachineLearningLab/README.md

 \
 ***Check for old installations***
 \
 First we need to check for any current docker installations and remove them.
-If you are installing on a new Linux install then skip this section, otherwise it is recommended to run the following command:
+If you are installing on a new Linux install, then skip this section.
+Otherwise it is recommended to run the following command:

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```

-If `apt-get` reports that none of those packages are installed that is OK and you can continue.
+If `apt-get` reports that none of those packages are installed, that is OK and you can continue.

 \
 ***Pre-requisites***